edjrodriguez/rancid-custom-api/README.md

 - GitHub & Git

 ## Setup

-1. On the top right corner of this page, click the Fork button.
-2. Clone down the forked repo into a local directory.
+1. Clone down the repo into a local directory.
 CD into that directory
-3. Then install the library dependencies.
+2. Then install the library dependencies.
 Run:

 ```bash or zsh
 npm install